awsteiner/o2scl/doc/o2scl/sphinx/vecmat.rst

 :cpp:func:`o2scl::vector_out()` functions, which are defined in ``src/base/vector.h``.
 Pretty matrix output is performed by the :cpp:func:`o2scl::matrix_out()` functions, which are defined in ``src/base/columnify.h``.
-These function uses a :ref:`columnify
-<columnify>` object to format the output.
+The matrix output function uses a :ref:`columnify <columnify>` object to format the output.

 Tensors
 -------

-Some preliminary support is provided for tensors of arbitrary rank and size in the class :ref:`tensor <tensor>`.
-Classes :ref:`tensor1
-<tensor1>`, :ref:`tensor2 <tensor2>`, :ref:`tensor3 <tensor3>`, and
+Tensors of arbitrary rank and size can be stored in the class :ref:`tensor <tensor>`.
+Classes :ref:`tensor1 <tensor1>`, :ref:`tensor2 <tensor2>`, :ref:`tensor3 <tensor3>`, and :ref:`tensor4
-:ref:`tensor4 <tensor4>` are rank-specific versions for 1-, 2-, 3- and
+<tensor4>` are rank-specific versions for 1-, 2-, 3- and 4-rank
-4-rank tensors.
-For n-dimsional data defined on a grid, :ref:`tensor_grid <tensor_grid>` provides a space to define a hyper-cubic grid in addition to the the tensor data.
-This class :ref:`tensor_grid <tensor_grid>` also provides simple n-dimensional interpolation of the data defined on the specified grid.
+tensors.
+For n-dimsional data defined on a grid, :ref:`tensor_grid
+<tensor_grid>` provides a space to define a hyper-cubic grid in
+addition to the the tensor data.
+This class :ref:`tensor_grid
+<tensor_grid>` also provides simple n-dimensional interpolation of the
+data defined on the specified grid.
 See :ref:`File I/O with HDF5` for functions in which provide HDF5 I/O for tensor objects.

 I/O and contiguous storage
 --------------------------

 O₂scl uses HDF5 for file I/O, and in order to perform I/O of vector-like data, HDF5 works with bare pointers.
 In order to efficiently read and write vectors and other objects to HDF5 files, it is thus important to ensure that these objects are stored contiguously in memory.
 The standard template library objects, e.g. ``std::vector``